 Ensuring A Quality Extraction:

-In brewing compost teas we are attempting to transfer the multitudes of beneficial organisms and soluble nutrients from the compost into a solution that can be easily applied to soil, potting/ planting mixes and plant surfaces.
+In brewing compost teas we are attempting to transfer the multitudes of beneficial microorganisms and soluble nutrients, from good quality compost, into a solution that can easily be applied to soil and plant surfaces.
 The compost serves as a starter agent, much like yeast is to bread.
-Water is the medium and the food sources serve as a catalyst feeding active and dormant organisms present in the mature compost.
-Aerating and agitating the compost in good quality water and providing select food resources will help to promote the growth of the target organisms present in the compost.
+Water is the medium or carrier and food sources (soluble kelp powder, humic acid, liquid fish fertilizer, etc.) serve as a catalyst to feed active and dormant organisms present in the compost.
+Aerating the compost will further help to promote the growth of the organisms present in the compost.
+There are two primary methods that we recommend to produce quality compost teas.

 I. Compost Extract:

-Compost extracts can be made in less than 30 min and can be applied immediately.
-Extracts are very convenient when there is not enough time to brew aerated tea.
-Use compost extracts as a soil drench and to inoculate potting and planting mixtures.
+Compost extracts can be made in minutes and applied immediately, making them very convenient if there is not enough time to brew aerated compost tea.
+Compost extracts will provide a similar concentration of the microbes found in your compost.
+You can use compost extracts as a soil drench, root dip when transplanting or to inoculate; compost heaps, potting and planting mixtures.

-- Fill your brewer with chlorine free water or aerate municipal water as described above.
+- Fill your brewer with 4 – 5 gallons of chlorine free water or aerate municipal water as described above

 - Place the recommended amount of compost into a 400-micron filter bag